nedelschimatei1/patient-management-microservices-spring/README.md

 4. Client includes token in subsequent requests
 5. API Gateway validates token with Auth Service
 6. Request proceeds to appropriate service if token is valid

-## DevOps Considerations
-- Containerized deployment for all services
-- Infrastructure as code for AWS deployment
-- LocalStack for local AWS testing
-- Monitoring and logging infrastructure